Collarenebri: European Settlement

-Many of the buildings in Collarenebri today date back to c.
-1910.
+20th century

+Severe flooding of the Barwon River in 1976 saw much of the town inundated.
+Around half of the local population were evacuated by the Royal Australian Air Force and NSW Police rescue squad after the town's sanitation and waste management infrastructure failed, along with heavy livestock deaths, amid concerns about disease.

 Collarenebri was among the last places in Australia to be converted from a manual switchboard to an automatic telephone exchange (in 1986).
-Volunteers run Collarenebri's live, local radio station YAAMA-FM 95.9 specialising in indigenous programming.

-Industries in the area include cotton and wheat farming, sheep and beef cattle breeding.
+Attractions

+Collarenebri is well known for its flowers.
+The Barwon River area is regarded as one of the best inland fishing locations in Australia.
 Other activities include fossicking for gemstones such as topaz, agate and petrified wood.

-The Barwon River area is regarded as one of the best inland fishing locations in Australia.

 Sport

 Collarenebri has a rugby league team, the Collarenebri Bulldogs, who compete in the Barwon Darling Rugby League competition.

+Media

+Volunteers run Collarenebri's live, local radio station YAAMA-FM 95.9 specialising in indigenous programming.

 Heritage listings

+Many of the buildings in Collarenebri today date back to c.
+1910.
 Collarenebri has a number of heritage-listed sites, including: